 Numerous specialised adhesives exist for less common tiling applications.
 It's important that, where necessary, flexible adhesive is used.
 A fuller discussion on tile adhesive is available here.

 Also known as the PEI rating test, it establishes a rating between 0 and 5 for the quality of the surface of a glazed tile, with respect to resistance to abrasion.
 The higher the rating, the better quality the surface, and the more applications for which the tile can be used.
 We give a fuller description of the floor tile testing process here, and what the results mean.

 A screed which uses calcium sulphate as its binding agent, mixed with aggregate and water.
 Also know as Gypsum screed.
-We take a closer look at anhydrite screed and link to a helpful video here, to better describe the details.

 A term generally used in the trade to describe a tile with a slip resistance rating, usually assigned by the manufacturer, of 11 or more.
 In reality, a tile is not deemed either anti-slip or not, rather any tile can have a rating and this rating is indicative of the tile's suitability for any particular purpose.
 We explore all aspects of slip resistant tiles here.

 This is a process whereby the clay body is fired unglazed, and then a second time with glaze.
 It is often repeated up to three times, in particular when building up decorative patterns.

 1. An umbrella term for all tiles produced through the application of heat to clay.

 2. A term used in the trade to distinguish between tiles that are porcelain and non-porcelain.
 Ceramic tiles can be either glazed or unglazed.

 These are tiles that have a pattern which is not as a result of a glaze, but due to different colours of clay.
 As the tile wears over time, the pattern will not deteriorate.
 We illustrate many encaustic tiles with beautiful images in our style blog.